 Monarchs are the most celebrated and well-known butterflies in North America.
 They are familiar residents of Alabama and occur in every county.
 Yet, because of their migratory patterns, most Alabamians encounter them only in spring and fall when they pass through the state on the way to and from their wintering grounds.

 Monarchs are reliant on poisonous food plants called milkweeds.
 These plants contain chemicals (cardenolides and cardiac glycosides) that taste bitter and cause congestive heart failure in vertebrates.
-Monarch caterpillars are able to ingest these chemicals, retain them in their bodies throughout metamorphosis, and use them for their own defense.
+Monarch caterpillars can ingest these chemicals, retain them in their bodies throughout metamorphosis, and use them for their own defense.
 Birds find them very distasteful and learn to avoid black, yellow, and white striped caterpillars as well as orange and black butterflies.

 Monarchs are well-known and widespread, but the species has been plagued with problems.
 In central Mexico, primary wintering grounds have been threatened by logging.
-In this country, crucial milkweed-rich habitat has been lost due to changes in agricultural practices.
-Another big threat to long-term abundance is microscopically small: a protozoan parasite called OE (Ophryocystis elektroscirrha) infects butterflies that host on milkweed.
-The parasite weakens caterpillars and cripples adult butterflies.
-According to researchers at the University of Georgia, Monarchs that do not migrate are more likely to be infected.
-It remains to be seen how changes in climate as well as widespread availability of non-native milkweeds in the landscape will impact long term Monarch health.
+In this country, crucial milkweed-rich habitat has been lost due to changes in agricultural practices and general loss of habitat.

 A dot on the county map indicates that there is at least one documented record of the species within that county.
 In some cases, a species may be common throughout the county, in others it may be found in only a specific habitat.
 The High Count information shows the highest numbers recorded for this species as well as when and where they occurred.